riga/law/README.rst

 High-level extension layer for `luigi <https://github.com/spotify/luigi>`__ analysis workflows.

 **Note**: This project is currently under development.
-Version 0.1.0 will be the first, fully documentedalpha release.
+Version 0.1.0 will be the first, fully documented alpha release.

 .. marker-after-header